rishavjha62/my-notes/inbox/2025-06-01_docker-course.md

 Once you build the image from the dockerfile, they are read only and can't be changed unless you create a new build. when a container is created using the image, docker creates a new writable layer on top of the image layers.
-This writable layers is used to store data created by the container such as log files, temp files or files modified by the user.
+This writable layer is used to store data created by the container such as log files, temp files or files modified by the user.
 The life of this layer ends whenever the contianer is destroyed.

 ![Layers-representation](../Excalidraw/docker-layers.excalidraw.md)